laoban-dev/laoban/README.md

 * Scripts have access to variables

 ### OsGuard

-Commands can be marked so that they only run in a particularly OS.
-Examples can be seen in the laoban.json
+Scripts can be marked so that they only run in a particularly OS.
+Examples can be seen in the laoban.json.
+If called from the wrong os then an error is given. `guardReason` can be set to give an error message (and document why)

 ```
     "pack"       : {
        ...
       "osGuard":  "Linux",
+      "guardReason": "uses the linux 'cp' command",
       "commands"   : [
           ....
       ]